Legend of the Banshee: Death Messenger of the Irish Jul 5, 2014 4:10:31 GMT -5 madeline likes this

 Bright links that glory move,

-One of the strangest banshee stories of all time had its beginning in Dublin at 2.30 a.m. on August 6, 1801 , when Lord Rossmore, Commander-in-Chief of the British forces in Ireland, died at his home.
-The evening before, he had attended a vice-regal party in Dublin Castle.
-To the people he met there, including Sir Jonah and Lady Barrington, he seemed in the best of health and remained at the party until near midnight.
-Before leaving, he invited the Barringtons to join a party he was holding in his house at Mount Kennedy, County Wicklow.
-In fact, for a man of his background and position, he had spent a fairly ordinary evening – one in which there was no hint at all of the strange things to come.
-At 2 o’clock in the morning, Sir Jonah Barrington awoke and heard what was described as “plaintive sounds” coming from outside the window from a grass plot underneath it.
-He was to remember the banshee-like sounds all his life.
-Lady Barrington heard the sounds, too, and so did a maid.
+One of the strangest banshee stories of all time had its beginning in Dublin on August 6, 1801, when Lord Rossmore, Commander-in-Chief of the British forces in Ireland, died at 2:30 a.m.
+The evening before, he had attended a vice-regal party at Dublin Castle.
+To those he met at the gathering, which included Sir Jonah and Lady Barrington, he appeared to be in rude health and it was near midnight before he departed for home.
+Before leaving, however, he invited the Barringtons to join him for an affair he was holding at his home at Mount Kennedy, County Wicklow.
+In fact, for a man of his background and position, he had spent a fairly ordinary evening – one in which there was no hint at all of the strange events that would transpire during the darkest hours of the night.
+At 2 o’clock in the morning, Sir Jonah Barrington awakened and heard what he described as “plaintive sounds” that seemed to be coming from a grassy plot beneath his window.
+He remembered the keening sounds for the remainder of his life.
+Lady Barrington heard the noise, too, as did a maid.
 Finally, at 2.30 a.m., Barrington heard a voice call “Rossmore!
 Rossmore!
-Rossmore!” and then there was silence.
-Next day, the Barringtons were told that Lord Rossmore was dead.
-His servant had heard strange sounds coming from his room and rushing inside, found him dying.
-He died at 2.30 a.m.
+Rossmore!” followed by silence.
+The next day, the Barringtons learned Lord Rossmore was dead.
+His servant had heard strange sounds coming from his master’s room and rushing inside, found him in the throes of death.
+He died at precisely 2.30 a.m.
 “Lord Rossmore was dying at the moment I heard his name pronounced,” Sir Jonah wrote later.
-It was a most terrifying experience for Sir Jonah.
-To the Irish staff, however, it was no mystery, for they knew it was the banshee Barrington had heard.
+It was a most terrifying experience for Barrington and his wife.
+To the Irish staff, however, there was no mystery: they knew it was the banshee announcing Rossmore’s death.